teckglobal/teckglobal-brute-force-protect/readme.txt

 Check "Enable Debug Logging" or "Enable Detailed Debug Log" in settings for logs in `wp-content/`.

 = How do I whitelist IPs? =
-Add IPs (one per line) in the "IP Whitelist" field under settings to skip checks.
+Add IPs (one per line) in the "IP Whitelist" field under settings to skip brute force checks.

 = Is a MaxMind key required? =
 No, it’s optional for geolocation; without it, country data shows as "Unknown."

 = How do I enable CAPTCHA? =
-Enable it in settings and add reCAPTCHA site and secret keys.
+Enable it in settings and provide reCAPTCHA site and secret keys from Google.

+= What is rate limiting? =
+It restricts login attempts within a time frame to prevent abuse (configurable in settings).

+= How does threat intelligence work? =
+It uses AbuseIPDB to check IP reputation and auto-ban high-risk IPs (requires API key).

 == Screenshots ==